mikedilger/nostr-next/what_can_breaking_get_us.md

 What could we get?

-- The new protocol could transmit events in binary form for increased performance.
+- The new protocol could transmit events in binary form for increased performance (no more JSON parsing with it's typical many small memory allocations and string escaping nightmares).
+I think event throughput could double (wild guess).
 - It could have clear expectations of who talks first, and when and how AUTH happens, avoiding a lot of current miscommunication between clients and relays.
 - We could introduce bitflags for feature support so that new features could be added later and clients would not bother trying them (and getting an error or timing out) on relays that didn't signal support.
 This could replace much of NIP-11.
 - We could then introduce something like negentropy or negative filters (but not that... probably something else solving that same problem) without it being a breaking change.
+- The new protocol could just be a few websocket-binary messages enhancing the current protocol, continuing to leverage the existing websocket-text messages we currently have, meaning newer relays would still support all the older stuff.

 The downsides are just that if you want this new stuff you have to build it.
 It makes the protocol less simple, having now multiple protocols, multiple ways of doing the same thing.